-The Global Focus consists of six courses (see list of qualifying courses available from the Global Commerce office each semester), at least four of which must address the particular region of study.
+The Global Focus consists of six courses (a list of qualifying courses is available from the Global Commerce office each semester), at least four of which must address the particular region of study.
 Two of the courses can be cognates that relate to global commerce generally, but do not necessarily focus on the student’s selected region.
 Up to three of the Global Focus courses may be taken off-campus.
 Any exceptions must be approved by the Global Commerce Director in consultation with the Global Commerce committee.
 Students will develop a cohesive curricular plan for their Global Focus in the sophomore seminar class, GC 200 - Global Focus Proposal for Global Commerce.

 The Global Focus component of the major also can be fulfilled through a “transregional option.”
 In this option, students focus on the flow and exchange of a variety of elements—such as information, goods, services, or labor—between two or more geographic regions.
 The proposal must make a clear case for the pursuit of the transregional option and for the coherence of their six proposed Global Focus courses.
 Students electing to pursue the transregional option must still meet the Global Commerce language requirement.

 An off-campus experience is required of Global Commerce majors.
 Ideally, the off-campus experience occurs in the geographical region of the Global Focus or is tied to the Global Focus in terms of topics of study.
 In the GC 200 - Global Focus Proposal for Global Commerce proposal assignment, students are required to indicate and explain the rationale supporting their choice of an off-campus experience.
 The types of experiences that would fulfill the Global Commerce off-campus requirement include: